masa604/POOTrivia/README.md

 # POOTrivia
-Java project - trivia game.
+Java project - trivia game (questions about sports, arts and science).
+In collaboration with @panadinho